 The Firm is also not required to maintain a risk committee; however, the Firm appointed a Head of Risk during FY 2022 reporting to the Head of Compliance who has overall responsibility for ShareIn’s risk framework.

 Both executive directors are actively involved in the operation of the business on a day-to-day basis.
-The management of ShareIn consists of both executive directors, Head of Operations, Head of Risk and Head of Finance.
+The management of ShareIn consists of both executive directors, Head of Operations, Head of Risk, Head of Finance and Head of Compliance.

 None of ShareIn’s executive directors hold any other executive directorships.